swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 /// `interpolation` case's associated value.
 The `Literal` generic
 /// parameter must be `String` or `StaticString`.
 ///
+/// The `Interpolation` generic parameter can be any concrete type
+/// with initializers; those initializers will be used to convert
+/// interpolated expressions to the `Interpolation` type.
+///
 /// - SeeAlso: ExpressibleByStringInterpolation
 public enum StringInterpolationSegment<Literal: _ExpressibleByBuiltinStringLiteral, Interpolation> {
+  // A segment of the string literal which appeared verbatim in the
+  // source code.
   case literal(Literal)

-  case interpolation(Interpolation)
+  // A segment of the string literal which was calculated at runtime. case interpolation(Interpolation)
 }